 No. Component GMAT/GRE scores must be reported from the same date.

 What if my official GMAT/GRE scores arrive after the deadline?

-We must have your official GMAT/GRE score by the application deadline, which is February 1 for all applicants.
+We must have your official GMAT/GRE score by the application deadline.
 ETS generally takes 12-15 working days to send the scores, so please plan accordingly.

 How long does it take for UH to receive my scores?